tearust/teaproject/_mining/Newbie-Mining-Contest-Getting-Started-Guide.md

 - **Email address** is for receiving reward receipts and contest notifications.
 Make sure to use a valid email address so you can be notified regarding your contest rewards.

 # 4. Trade Your USD for COFFEE
 Participants in the TEA Project mining competition will exchange USD (USDT or BUSD on the BNB Chain) for COFFEE in a 1:1 ratio.
-The actual form for initiating this transaction is [linked in our competitor checklist](https://github.com/tearust/teaproject/wiki/Mining-Contest:-Competitor-Checklist).
+If interested, you can contact the team and we'll send you the form for initiating this transaction.
 This is a manual process so allow some time for the conversion.

 Once the COFFEE has been sent to your wallet you will need to exchange it for TEA to interact with the platform.
 After exchanging for TEA, users will be able to purchase CML through the marketplace.
 Users can use their CML to start mining or they can use one or more of their CML seeds to [take out Genesis loans](https://github.com/tearust/teaproject/wiki/Genesis-TEA-Loans).
 These loans are useful to gain the initial 1000T needed for a mining slot, but remember to pay them off within 3 days (or renew the loans) else you'll lose your collateral seed.